 SeaWorld San Diego Spooktacular and Howl-O-Scream

 There are two SeaWorld San Diego Halloween events to enjoy this year.
-The first is the family-friendly Spooktacular and the second is the scarier Howl-O-Scream catered toward older kids and adults after dark.
+The first is the family-friendly daytimg Spooktacular, and the second is the scarier Howl-O-Scream catered toward older kids and adults after dark.

 Learn more about how to buy discount SeaWorld San Diego tickets.

-This haunt is designed for older kids and adults to head out to the Gaslamp Quarter for tons of grownup tricks, treats, and more.
+This haunt is designed for adults who want to head to the Gaslamp Quarter for tons of grownup tricks, treats, and more.

-The Zombie Crawl takes place from October 27-29, with costume contests, DJs, drinks, food, and tons more, creating an epic weekend of evening entertainment for your San Diego trip.
+This year’s Zombie Crawl participants can xpect costume contests, DJs, drinks, and food over three nights of evening entertainment on your San Diego trip.

-LEGOLAND California‘s annual and super-popular Brick-or-Treat Party Nights is happening every Saturday in October and Sunday, October 30.
+LEGOLAND California‘s annual and super-popular Brick-or-Treat Party Nights is happening on select dates from September 20 through November 1.

-Dress up in your favorite costume to join this year’s Monster Party filled with live shows and character meet and greets.
-Kids also always love hitting the trick-or-treating stations (starting at 3 p.m.) and the costume contest parade.
+Dress up in your favorite costume to join this year’s Monster Party, which will be filled with live shows and character meet-and-greets.
+Kids always love hitting the trick-or-treating stations and the costume contest parade.

-On October 28, explore the Piazza della Famiglia in your favorite costumes.
-The businesses in Little Italy encourage you to knock on their door for a trick or treat on a cool, October night.
+On October 26 from 3:30–7:30 p.m., explore the Piazza della Famiglia in your favorite costumes.
+The businesses in Little Italy encourage you to knock on their door for a trick or treat on this cool, October night.

 Everyone is encouraged to wear a costume to this event!